nextflow-io/nextflow/README.md

     }

-The `input` and `output` declaration in each tasks, define what the task is expeting to receive as input and what file(s) it is going to produce as output.
+The `input` and `output` declarations in each tasks, define what the task is expeting to receive as input and what file(s) it is going to produce as output.

 Since the two variables `query` and `db` are prefixed by the `params` qualifier, their values can be overriden quickly